 Criss-cross your soil, taking tiny steps so that you press every single bit of soil down.
 Start off by going one way, then, when you’re finished, do it again the other way – just to make sure.

-Your lawn area might look slightly lumpy right now, but don’t worry, we’ll put that right in a minute.
-First you need to apply pre-turfing feed to the soil – follow the instructions on the pack.
+Then you need to apply a pre-turfing feed like Rapid Roots to the soil – follow the instructions on the pack.
 This will help de-stress the grass plants after their journey from the turf field to your garden.
 With the proper nutrients they’ll root in quickly and they’ll stay strong and healthy.

 One final rake to incorporate the pre-turf fertiliser and to level the surface and bingo – you’re ready to measure up and order your new turf.